Are you creative? Do you enjoy imagining how space can be used? Do you want to combine your sense of aesthetics with technology?

 Admission period: 8 January to 31 March 2024

 If you are required to take the supplementary examination "Descriptive Geometry" when you are admitted to the Architecture programme, you can take it during the bachelor's programme.

 The professional opportunities for graduates are very broad and diverse:

 In order to take full advantage of the wide range of career opportunities, you should complete the Master's Degree Programme in Architecture after completing the Bachelor's Degree Programme in Architecture.

-After completing the bachelor's degree programme, you can directly enrol in the following master’s degree programme at TU Graz:
+After completing the bachelor's degree programme, you can enrol in the following master’s degree programme without further requirements: